RepoDevil/Himitsu-Website/README.md

 ### Disclaimer

-The developer(s) of this application have no affiliation with the content providers and no content is hosted by the application.
+The developer(s) of this application have no affiliation with any content providers and no content is hosted by the application or its developer(s).

 ### License